 Signifiers

 Signifiers in mobile UI design are visible cues or indicators that guide users through an interface.
 These cues can be symbols, colors, text or sounds.
 They point out possible actions.
-For example, underlined text in a mobile app signifies a hyperlink.
+For example, underlined text in a mobile app signifies a hyperlink—something that users have become used to as a convention.
 Users recognize this as a cue to tap the text to navigate to another page or section.
 This simple signal helps users perform tasks efficiently.

 Tappability

 Tappability refers to how easily users tap a button or an element on a mobile screen.
 You make interactive elements large enough and spaced well to avoid errors.
 Take a call-to-action button as an example.
-The CTA button must stand out and be big enough for fingers to tap without hitting nearby options.
-This approach helps users navigate an app with ease.
+The CTA button has got to stand out as an important element and be big enough for fingers to tap without hitting nearby options.
+It’s an approach that helps users navigate an app with ease.

 Watch Frank Spillers, CEO at Experience Dynamics, discuss the concept of tappability.